zdy023/z-nixtools/README.md

 1. `include`

 ```
-include [-PREFIX] [+SUFFIX] FILENAME
+include [-PREFIX] [+SUFFIX] [<LINEPREFIX<] [>LINESUFFIX>] [/PATTERN/SUBSTITUTION/] FILENAME
 ```

 Inserts the contents from `FILENAME` at the current position.
 The preprocessing commands in the included file will be handled as well.
 A Different prefix or suffix could be specified for the included file.
+The command also supports to specify a prefix and a suffix for all the included lines, *i.e.*, the included lines will be prepended or appended with the specified line prefix/suffix when inserting into the referencing file.
+Also text substituion is allowed when processing file including.

 2. `define` and `undef`